-(a) If it doesn't specify "Independent" the Court and the Clerk interprets the term "Administration" to mean "Dependent".
-Citations and Notices will be for "Dependent" proceedings, and must be re-posted and noticed before an Independent Administration can be granted.

-- (b) All Dependent Administrations require a bond be set. - (c) An inventory shall, as required by law, be filed within 90 days from qualification of the administrator, unless the court, after application is filed, enters a written order extending the time for filing. - (d) Annual Accountings shall not be waived in dependent administrations.
-All annual accountings shall have a year end date 12 months from the date of qualification of the administrator, unless the Court enters a written order providing for a different year-end date. - (e) Annual Accountings shall be filed within 60 days from the year-end date, unless after application the Court enters a written order extending the date for filing. - (f) All annual accountings shall begin with the preceding inventory or annual accounting as the case may be, and shall be concluded with a recapitulation and reconciliation, all cash accounts shall be confirmed by the depository, and supporting vouchers shall be provided upon request of the Court. - (g) Distributions to beneficiaries without prior Court order shall be a basis for removal of administrators.
+- (a) If it doesn't specify "Independent" the Court and the Clerk interprets the term "Administration" to mean "Dependent".
+Citations and Notices will be for "Dependent" proceedings, and must be re-posted and noticed before an Independent Administration can be granted. - (b) All Dependent Administrations require a bond be set. - (c) An inventory shall, as required by law, be filed within 90 days from qualification of the administrator, unless the court, after application is filed, enters a written order extending the time for filing. - (d) Annual Accountings shall not be waived in dependent administrations.
+All annual accountings shall have a year end date 12 months from the date of qualification of the administrator, unless the Court enters a written order providing for a different yearend date. - (e) Annual Accountings shall be filed one year from the date of qualification each year, but no later than 60 days from the year-end date, unless after application the Court enters a written order extending the date for filing. - (f) All annual accountings shall begin with the preceding inventory or annual accounting as the case may be, and shall be concluded with a recapitulation and reconciliation, all cash accounts shall be confirmed by the depository, and supporting vouchers shall be provided to the Court. - (g) Distributions to beneficiaries without prior Court order shall be a basis for removal of administrators.